Dynamics due to competitive flip cycles in active Potts models: Competition among Three-state Cycles

 Similar to the octahedral network model described in Sec.~\ref{sec:3o}, the HC and W8 modes occur at low and high $h$, respectively, and the HC mode exhibits hysteresis in large systems ($L=256$ and $512$), whereas the transition of the HC mode occurs via temporal coexistence in small systems ($L=128$), as shown in Figs.~\ref{fig:ap4t} and \ref{fig:ap4p}.
 The difference is that more than three states (but not all) exist in the spiral waves at low $h$ in large systems [see the left panel of Fig.~\ref{fig:ap4t}(a) and Movie S3].
 The state densities $N_s/N$ are widely distributed, including $N_s/N\approx 0$ [see Fig.~\ref{fig:ap4t}(c)].
 This is due to the existence of several separated cycles; for example, the $s=0 \to 1\to 5$ cycle is separated from the cycles of $s=4 \to 2\to 6$, $s=2 \to 6\to 3$, and $s=6 \to 3\to 7$ [see Fig.~\ref{fig:cart0}(d)].
 In contrast, the diagonal cycles are only separated in the octahedral network (e.g., $s=0\to 1\to 3$ and $s=2\to 5\to 4$) [see Fig.~\ref{fig:cart0}(c)].
 The domain boundaries of non-neighboring states do not move ballistically (see Movies S3 and S4), so that the spiral waves of separated cycles can coexist for a longer duration than those of neighboring cycles.

 In all three networks, spiral waves of a single three-state cycle or multiple cycles emerge.
 Therefore, the spiral wave is a robust mode for the three-state cycles.
 The number of cycles and states can vary according to the network and flip energy choices.
+The competition among the cycles reduce the number of spatially coexisting states at intermediate flip energies.